- Please also check out the Questions Below and our FAQ if you have any more questions. Also feel free to Contact us!

 Q: Does setting up the Bike Tow Leash require tools?

-A: Setting up the Bike Tow Leash on your bicycle requires NO TOOLS!
+A: Setting up the Bike Tow Leash with the standard clamp on your bicycle requires NO TOOLS!
 Set up the Bike Tow Leash in just minutes.

 Q: Where can I ride my bike with my dog using the BTL?